 Current projects:

-Amphibian ecosystem services and malaria COVID-19: social distancing COVID-19: vaccine prioritization Invasives and trade Shadow value viability Approximate dynamic programming
+Past projects: Amphibian ecosystem services and malaria COVID-19: social distancing COVID-19: vaccine prioritization Invasives and trade Shadow value viability Approximate dynamic programming

 Date of Bd-driven amphibian decline (DoD) in Costa Rica and Panama.
 Observed DoD points are directly labeled with years.
 Color shading indicates county-level earliest DoD, estimated using a spatial spread process model.